sayyedtaimoorshah/interview-prep/Assignments Collection/JAVA_Assignments.md

 ### Assignment-6 | Conversions & Logic

-1. Assume 1 USD = 84.23 INR.
-Take amount in INR and convert to USD.
+1. Assume 1 USD = 184.23 PKR.
+Take amount in PKR and convert to USD.
 2. Take a three-digit number and rotate its digits by one position towards the right.
 3. What is the value of `x` after: `boolean x = 10 > 8 > 4;` (Note: In Java, this needs proper logic like `10 > 8 && 8 > 4`).
 4. What is the value of `x` after: `x = !
 (2 > -2);`